The UTCS Account Creation application is here - log in with your UT EID, and follow the instructions.

 A "public" machine is a machine that can be logged into by anyone with a CS account; the name linux.cs.utexas.edu is always aliased to a public Linux machine.
 You can use the command cshosts to find out more information about other machines on the CS network; type cshosts help or man cshosts for more information about how to use it.
 Alternatively, you can visit the public host status page for a list of public hosts and their current status.

 Assuming you want more than wireless networking, you have two options.
 One is only intended for short-term visitors and students such as undergrads without offices.
-These users can again use Horatio with the public DHCP network jacks located in all of our public unix labs.
-These jacks should be clearly labelled as public, Horatio connectors.
-Most will have ethernet cables already attached.
+These users can use Horatio with the public DHCP network jacks located in the public UNIX lab in GDC 3.302 and they should have ethernet cables already attached.

 The CS department install of procmail which filters your mail upon delivery is specially configured for our environment.
 It is set up as usual via your ~/.procmailrc file, but with two caveats: